Exploiting the Final Component of Generator Architectures for AI-Generated Image Detection: Introduction

-The potential generalizability of the proposed approach is motivated by three key observations: (a) many generators share similar or even identical final components; (b) relying on only a small fraction of the total parameters reduces overfitting to specific generators; (c) the contaminated images preserve identical semantic content to their real counterparts, ensuring that the detector focuses on generation artifacts rather than semantic information specific to the training set.
+The potential generalizability of the proposed approach is motivated by three key observations: (a) many generators share similar or even identical final components; (b) relying on only a small fraction of the total parameters reduces overfitting to specific generators; (c) the contaminated images preserve identical semantic content to their real counterparts, ensuring that the detector focuses on generation artifacts rather than semantic information.

-To comprehensively validate our hypothesis regarding the generalizability of the generator’s final component, we propose a novel taxonomy that categorizes image generators according to their final architectural component and analyze 21 widely used generators under this framework (see Fig.\ref{fig:2}).
-Traditionally, image generators are grouped by generation paradigm into three major categories \cite{wei2025personalized}: Generative Adversarial Networks, Diffusion models, and more recently, Autoregressive models.
+To comprehensively validate our hypothesis regarding the generalizability of the generator’s final component, we propose a novel taxonomy that categorizes image generators according to their final architectural component and analyze 21 widely used generators under this framework.
+Traditionally, image generators are grouped by generation paradigm into three major categories \cite{wei2025personalized}: Generative Adversarial Networks, Diffusion Models, and more recently, Autoregressive Models.
 However, many recent generators frequently reuse common components based on their function, such as the VAE decoder, which decodes images from latent space.

 From our taxonomy, we identify three representative final components—VAE decoder, super-resolution diffuser, and VQ de-tokenizer—and employ them to imprint traces onto real images as part of our approach.
-We observe that these components correspond to distinct trace spaces.
-We conduct a series of experiments to investigate: (a) whether the final component alone is sufficient to detect images generated by its corresponding full architecture; (b) whether a detector trained on one component generalizes to images generated by architectures from other categories; and (c) whether the detector remains effective on fine-tuned variants of the same component.
+We conduct a series of experiments on them to investigate: whether the final component alone is sufficient to detect images generated by its corresponding full architecture; whether a detector trained on one component generalizes to images generated by architectures from other categories; and whether the detector remains effective on fine-tuned variants of the same component.
 Finally, we select 100 samples from each of the three components using K-medoids clustering, combining the 300 samples to fine-tune a detector built upon a pretrained DINOv3 \cite{simeoni2025dinov3} backbone with an appended fully-connected layer.
 The resulting detector achieves strong zero-shot performance across multiple challenging benchmarks.

 The contributions of this study are as follows: \begin{itemize} \item We propose examining the final component of image generation architectures as a source of identifiable traces, enabling the generalizable detection. \item We introduce a novel taxonomy of text-to-image generators based on their final architectural component, which provides insight into generalization between generators. \item By imprinting traces onto real images and training a fine-grained, region-based detector on them, our model achieves state-of-the-art zero-shot performance across generator categories and challenging benchmarks. \end{itemize}